 Types of third parties include:

-- parties involved in providing, managing or administering your products or services and assisting us with our business such as third party suppliers, printers, bulk mail services, statement production providers, authorised representatives and our legal, tax, audit and accountancy advisers, market research companies;
+- parties involved in providing, managing or administering your products or services and assisting us with our business such as third party suppliers, printers, bulk mail services, statement production providers, market research companies, authorised representatives and our legal, tax, audit and accountancy advisers, market research companies;

 - parties maintaining, reviewing and developing our business systems, procedures and infrastructure including updating and maintaining our data, testing or upgrading our computer systems;

 - alliance partners, for example, where you have a co-branded product such as the Heritage Visa credit card of in relation to products and services offered that may be of interest to you;

 - advisers or agents which may include lawyers, mortgage brokers, real estate agents, financial advisers, insurance companies, executors, administrators, trustees or attorneys;